davidagold/bacon/README.md

 ### Images (`bacon-<env>-images`)

-The `-images` stack provisions for CodeBuild projects that build the requisite Docker images.
+The Images stack provisions for CodeBuild projects that build the requisite Docker images.
-The following command deploys the `-images` stack:
+The following command deploys the Images stack:

 ```
 $ make deploy-images [env=<value>]